 Flooding affects flat lying areas, areas confined to drainage channels and flood plains.
-All the turbines are located on flat hill tops where water ponding is a possibility.
-Stormwater management is recommended at all flat areas to facilitate water run-off and to alleviate the possibility of standing water at the positions of foundations.
+All the Stormwater management is recommended at all flat areas to facilitate water run-off and to alleviate the possibility of standing water at the positions of foundations.